Pluristem applies for U.S. approval of bone marrow drug

-TEL AVIV Pluristem Therapeutics Inc will apply to the U.S. Food and Drug Administration for approval of its placenta-based stem cell treatment for aplastic bone marrow as an orphan drug or rare disease treatment, it said on Monday.
+TEL AVIV, July 23 Pluristem Therapeutics Inc will apply to the U.S. Food and Drug Administration for approval of its placenta-based stem cell treatment for aplastic bone marrow as an orphan drug or rare disease treatment, it said on Monday.

 Gaining orphan drug status is part of Pluristem's strategy for penetrating the bone marrow recovery market, starting with treatment of aplastic anaemia, a disease that affects five to 10 people in every million.

-Treatment costs range from $150,000 to $200,000 per person for the 60,000 bone marrow patients worldwide each year, though the majority of this is for hospitalization.
-Pluristem said its treatment helps reduce hospitalization time.
+Treatment costs range from $150,000 to $200,000 per person for the 60,000 bone marrow patients worldwide each year, though the majority of this is for hospitalisation.
+Pluristem said its treatment helps reduce hospitalisation time.

 Orphan drug status has several potential benefits, including the possibility of an expedited regulatory process, availability of grant money, tax credits and seven years of market exclusivity.